Forget that “toss a shrimp on the Barbie” pitch …

 Australians love their prawns and there’s nothing that beats that ‘fresh out of the sea’ taste!

-These hard shelled crabs live in the tropical parts of Australia but can be found in restaurants specialising in seafood.
+These hard shelled crabs live in the tropical parts of Australia but are often found in restaurants specialising in seafood.
 Restaurants will usually serve them with the shells already cracked so all you have to do is … enjoy!

 Australia is famous for its southern rock lobsters.